markoneill/ssa/README.md

 ## Prerequisites
 If you have alread installed the ssa Daemon then all the packages that you need can be installed by using running `./install_packages.sh`

-If you haven't run that script and just wan the SSA you need to install kernal development tools
+If you haven't run that script and just want the SSA you need to install kernal development tools

 ```
 sudo dnf install kernel-devel